swipe-scotphone/swipe/src/pages/index.md

         Swipe is flexible – Dilute concentrated Swipe® four different ways to create a whole arsenal of cleansers for your home and garage.
   heading: super-concentrated
+  description: >-
-  description: "\t\t\n\n\nSwipe is safe – Even at the strongest concentration recommended for home use (heavy solution diluted 5 to 1 for cleaning greasy grills and automobile engines), Swipe® formula is made up of biodegradable detergents and non-toxic, non-corrosive ingredients that are safe for the environment.
-Contains no phosphorous.\n\nSwipe® is flexible – Dilute concentrated Swipe® four different ways to create a whole arsenal of cleansers for your home and garage. "
+    Swipe is safe – Even at the strongest concentration recommended for home use (heavy solution diluted 5 to 1 for cleaning greasy grills and automobile engines), Swipe® formula is made up of biodegradable detergents and non-toxic, non-corrosive ingredients that are safe for the environment.
+    Contains no phosphorous.

+    Swipe® is flexible – Dilute concentrated Swipe® four different ways to create a whole arsenal of cleansers for your home and garage.
 main:
   heading: Great coffee with no compromises
   description: >